 For me personally science is still a passion.
 I long for an understanding of the world and the people in it.
 That is why I studied psychology: I wanted to know how people 'work'.
 What makes us think, what makes us feel, what makes us move?
 In a broader sense, science is relevant because is the most important tool we have (yet) to understand the world a bit better every day.
 So if you care to understand what makes you tick, science is the best way to gain that understanding.

 Psychological science is slowly discovering both the diamonds and the dogmas of a tradition that goes back at least 2200 years.
 I connect science and tradition by sharing yoga from a traditional and scientific point of view.
 I want everyone, no matter their background, beliefs, or discipline, to be able to experience that seemingly distinct extremes of a spectrum can be experienced in parallel.
 You can be spiritual and down-to-earth, rational and emotional, peaceful and passionate, all at the same time.
 My mission is to build a bridge between modern science and yoga, and to combine their forces to initiate change in whomever wishes to turn their life, family, or organisation in a different direction.

 I explain psychological science and the benefits of yoga and in a down-to-earth way.
-I do this through lectures, workshops, private coaching, writing, and yoga classes.
+I do this through courses, workshops, private coaching, writing, meditation, and yoga classes.

 May 2019 – Present